debian-pkg-android-tools/android-platform-system-core/debian/fastboot.1.md

 : Reflash device from update.zip.

 fastboot flashall
-: Flash boot, system, vendor, and -- if found -- recovery.
+: Flash boot, system, vendor, and (if found) recovery.

 fastboot flash _partition_ [_filename_]
 : Write a file to a flash partition.